kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 `Volta72` | NVIDIA Volta generation CC 7.2

-Multiple architectures can be specified by separting the architecture variables with a semi-colon, for example `Kokkos_ARCH:STRING="HSW;Kepler35` sets architecture variables for a machine with Intel Haswell CPUs and a NVIDIA Tesla K40 GPU.
-In addition, when setting the `Kokkos_ARCH` variable it is not necessary to pass required architecture-specific flags to CMake, for example via the `CMAKE_CXX_FLAGS` variable.
+Multiple architectures can be specified by separating the architecture variables with a semi-colon, for example, `Kokkos_ARCH:STRING="HSW;Kepler35` sets architecture variables for a machine with Intel Haswell CPUs and an NVIDIA Tesla K40 GPU.
+Also, when setting the `Kokkos_ARCH` variable it is not necessary to pass required architecture-specific flags to CMake, for example via the `CMAKE_CXX_FLAGS` variable.

-Several Trilinos packages with CUDA support currently require the use of UVM (note UVM is enabled by default when configuring Trilinos with CUDA enabled, unless the user explictly disables it).
+Several Trilinos packages with CUDA support currently require the use of UVM (note UVM is enabled by default when configuring Trilinos with CUDA enabled, unless the user explicitly disables it).
 To ensure proper compilation and execution for such packages, the environment variables `export CUDA_LAUNCH_BLOCKING=1` and `export CUDA_MANAGED_FORCE_DEVICE_ALLOC=1` must be set.

 We refer readers to Trilinos' documentation for further details.